 Ready to buy a house but just not sure how the whole home purchase process works?
-On this page of the Complete Beginner's Guide to Home Buying, you will discover how the mortgage process works from the very beginning to the end.
+On this page of the Ultimate Guide to a Home Purchase, you will discover how the mortgage process works from the very beginning to the end.

 The goal of this guide is to demystify the home purchase process so that when you are ready to start your loan, you'll have a better understanding on how this purchase process works.